 Our research includes the specialist themes of water management; ultra-speed railways; systems, sustainability and society; construction materials and geo-mechanics; and structures.
 Within these themes our staff possess the expertise and experience necessary to undertake projects ranging from ‘blue skies' research, through research investigations of innovative technologies, to industry sponsored consultancy projects.

-Research work ranges from multi-million pound research council projects, such as the Flood Risk Management Research Consortium, to individual PhD studentships on topics as diverse as numerical modelling of wave propagation in soil, to the impact of psychological states on situational awareness in transport domains.
+Our work ranges from multi-million pound research council projects, such as the Flood Risk Management Research Consortium, to individual PhD studentships on topics as diverse as numerical modelling of wave propagation in soil, to the impact of psychological states on situational awareness in transport domains.